 Your income is not restricted to your main job though as you can look for a second job or some side hustle that will allow you to make some money in your spare time by offering services on sites such as Fiverr or in the real world by offering gardening services, dog walking, renting out a spare room or any number of different money-making opportunities.

-You can also earn income from passive money making ideas such as renting out a spare room, making sure your savings are in the best savings accounts, suing peer-to-peer lending and selling photographs or ebooks online.
+You can also earn income from passive money-making ideas such as renting out a spare room, making sure your savings are in the best savings accounts, using peer-to-peer lending, and selling photographs or ebooks online.

 You can also earn money by decluttering your home and selling old books, clothes, toys, and electrical gadgets on eBay or Facebook to raise some additional cash.

 A good way to save money on your investments is to invest in Tracker Funds as these have low fees and tend to track the market.
 Tracker funds are advocated by Warren Buffet as he recommended Vanguard as the fund manager he would use in his annual report to Berkshire Hathaway annual report previously.

 The advantages of Index Funds are they are cheap as they are not constantly trying to beat the market so incur significantly lower dealing costs and they track the market.
 Very few active managers can consistently beat the market despite their higher fees so it makes sense to pay less and track the market.